MPAS-Dev/compass/latest/_sources/developers_guide/command_line.rst.txt

 compass repo, ``compass run`` needs to be run in the appropriate work directory.
-If you are running a test suite, you may need to provide the name of the test suite if more than one suite has been set up in the same work directory.
+If you are running a test suite, you may need to provide the name of the test suite if more than one suite has been set up in the same work directory (with or without the ``.pickle`` suffix that exists on the suite's file in the working directory).
 If you are in the work directory for a test case or step, you do not need to provide any arguments.

 If you want to explicitly select which steps in a test case you want to run, you have two options.
 You can either edit the ``steps_to_run`` config options